Have you ever learned how to make a canned ham recipe?

 If this wasn’t enough Woody added a restaurant upstairs where you could watch all the cake decorating and a book store.
 From upstairs you could walk across the highway and take an elevator down to a parking lot and to a huge party supply (called Little Farm) where all the soda drinks and alcohol was carried; also chips and snacks for parties.
 The store was open 24 hours a day, seven days a week.
 On top of all this Woody designed beautiful fountains throughout the store.
 Oh and I can’t forget that we didn’t have doors but air kept the cold out in winter and heat out in summer.
 What a place!

 As I said, Woody was a man way beyond his years.
 No one had ever seen an establishment like this and until today, I have never seen anything like this in all the places I have been.
 I worked the checkout like many others (I remember about 12 to 14 checkouts).
 We sold so many groceries but if I would point out one item that I remember the most it would be the honey baked ham recipe.
-So many people bought these hams made with a canned ham recipe.
+So many people like my family bought these canned hams; this is why I learned how to make a canned ham recipe.
 Who would think?

 This canned ham recipe was sold in the delicatessen in either 5 pounds or 10 pounds.
 They smelled so good coming through the checkouts.
 If you walked past the delicatessen you could see a constant stream of them coming down in the food elevator to sell.
 They were beautiful decorated with sliced pineapple and red maraschino cherries on the top.
 Believe me the taste was even more delicious than the aroma and appearance.

 Preheat oven to 325F degrees.